 Mather Work Incentive Posters (1923 and 1929) were designed to increase productivity and reinforce the morals and the morale of the American workforce.
 Five posters hang in Government Information on 2nd floor south, near the elevators.

 Oklahoma Urban Land Rush

-Located in the Archives, The Oklahoma Urban Land Rush is a mural presenting the scene at Guthrie, Oklahoma, on April 22, 1889, on the arrival of the first train from the north.
+Located in the parlor area of Archives, The Oklahoma Urban Land Rush is a mural presenting the scene at Guthrie, Oklahoma, on April 22, 1889, on the arrival of the first train from the north.
 The prominent Oklahomans in the mural have been verified to have been on the scene that day.
 The mural is 8 feet x 5 1/2 feet.